Primary Navigation Mobile

 Price: $655.98

-If you're after a great quality roof box, but isn't too large or won't break your bank, the Thule Force XT S Aero is a cracking option for extra storage.
+If you're after a great quality roof box, but one that isn't too large or won't break your bank, the Thule Force XT S Aero is a cracking option for extra storage.

 You get 300 litres of storage, and it's designed to be just that little bit more aerodynamic than your average small roof box.
 It even comes with its own Thule-specific key for a bit of extra security, too.
 It's also relatively compact at just 139 x 89.5 x 39cm, which is useful if you only have a small car to attach your roof box to.